ThirdRealityStudios/GUInness/README.md

-# This project is DISCONTINUED:
+# Discontinued project
-**due to a porting to OpenGL which is currently in progress..**
+**Unfortunately I do not have enough time to improve the API** **Also, a porting to Open GL was planned but due to my study I have to abort this project**

 #